 Health experts say the reasons for the Valley’s ills are many: poverty, bad air, foul water, urban sprawl, unsafe places to play, so-called food deserts.
 And when combined with harmful health habits, they create a landscape for poor health.

-• Six of 10 Valley counties have the highest percentage of hospital patients with diabetes in California, and four Valley counties rank among the 10 worst in the state for diabetes deaths.
+four Valley counties rank among the 10 worst in the state for diabetes deaths.

 “On almost any measure you can come up with, we look quite a bit worse than California on average,” says John Capitman, executive director of the Central Valley Health Policy Institute at Fresno State.